John Richardson (naturalist): Life

 Richardson was born at Nith Place in Dumfries the son of Gabriel Richardson, Provost of Dumfries, and his wife, Anne Mundell.
 He was educated at Dumfries Grammar School.
 He was then apprenticed to his maternal uncle, Dr James Mundell, a surgeon in Dumfries.

-He studied medicine at Edinburgh University, and became a surgeon in the navy in 1807.
+Richardson studied medicine at Edinburgh University, and became a surgeon in the navy in 1807.
 He traveled with John Franklin in search of the Northwest Passage on the Coppermine Expedition of 1819–1822.
 Richardson wrote the sections on geology, botany and ichthyology for the official account of the expedition.

 Franklin and Richardson returned to Canada in 1825 and went overland by fur trade routes to the mouth of the Mackenzie River.
 Franklin was to go as far west as possible and Richardson was to go east to the mouth of the Coppermine River.
 These were the only known points on the central coast and had been reached in 1793 and 1771 respectively.
 He had with him two specially-built boats which were more ocean-worthy than the voyageur canoes used by Franklin on his previous expedition.
 They gave their names to the Dolphin and Union Strait near the end of his route.

-His journey was successful and he reached his furthest east the same day that Franklin reached his furthest west (16 August 1826).
+Richardson's journey was successful and he reached his furthest east the same day that Franklin reached his furthest west (16 August 1826).
 He abandoned his boats at Bloody Falls and trekked overland to Fort Franklin which he reached three weeks before Franklin.
 Together they had surveyed 1878 mi of previously unmapped coast.
-The natural history discoveries of this expedition were so great that they had to be recorded in two separate works, the Flora Boreali-Americana (1833–40), written by William Jackson Hooker, and the Fauna Boreali-Americana (1829–37), written by Richardson, William John Swainson, John Edward Gray and William Kirby.
+The natural history discoveries of this expedition were so great that they had to be recorded in two separate works, the Flora Boreali-Americana (1833–40), written by William Jackson Hooker, and the Fauna Boreali-Americana (1829–37), written by Richardson, William Swainson, John Edward Gray and William Kirby.

 At the British Association for the Advancement of Science meeting in 1842, Richardson described the diving apparatus and treatment of diver Roderick Cameron following an injury that occurred on 14 October 1841 during the salvage operations on HMS Royal George.

 Richardson was knighted by Queen Victoria in 1846.
 He traveled with John Rae on an unsuccessful search for Franklin in 1848–49, describing it in An Arctic Searching Expedition (1851).

-He retired to the Lake District in 1855.
+Richardson retired to the Lake District in 1855.
+While there, Richardson (helped by his daughter Beatrice) sent words for inclusion in the Oxford English Dictionary.
+This was in response to a public appeal by editor James Murray for volunteers to contribute words; several thousand were recruited.
+Richardson's contribution totalled 23,568.
+The stories of many such volunteers are told by Sarah Ogilvie in her book The Dictionary People.

-He died at his home Lancrigg House north of Grasmere on 5 June 1865, and is buried at St Oswald's Church, Grasmere.
+Richardson died at his home Lancrigg House north of Grasmere on 5 June 1865, and is buried at St Oswald's Church, Grasmere.

 Family

-He married three times: firstly in 1818 to Mary Stiven; secondly in 1833 to Mary Booth; and finally in 1847 to Mary Fletcher.
+Richardson married three times: firstly in 1818 to Mary Stiven; secondly in 1833 to Mary Booth; and finally in 1847 to Mary Fletcher.